thom4parisot/thom4.net/source/_posts/2016/http-reverse-proxy.md

 By default we assume the folders `/cheese` and `/doc` are contained in the same directory as the root of the website.

-Let's say we actually have decided to opt in for a whitelabeled content provider for a part of the website and moved another part of it to a static website hosted on GitHub.
+Let's say we actually have decided to opt in for a _whitelabeled content provider_ for a part of the website and moved another part of it to a _static website_ hosted on [GitHub Pages](https://pages.github.com/).
 The above example would evolve into:

 ```
 # Root